AndersDeath/diary2/000-current.md

 # 24 February - Friday - Yerevan - 148 day  of immigration

 Today I got rejection from Uber.
 Unfortunately I couldn't take it easy.
 From one side it's just another effort, but anyway it's hard.
 I had another interview with wierd company catawiki, which is not so interesting.
 Let's see, now I cannot understand if I will have further interview with them.
+This day I dedicated to system design.
+It's not the only thing that I have to learn, but also critical.